ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/write-1-init.md

 ---
 # User change
-title: "Write: Initialize a directory"
+title: "Create a new Learning Path"

 weight: 4 # 1 is first, 2 is second, etc.